ModelEarth/evaporation-kits/README.md

 Surround the LED lights with mirrors and focus the polarized green light onto surface of water at 45 degrees.
 Observe if visible mist occurs.

 How much LED light energy is required to evaporate one cup of water from the surface of the pan in one hour?

+Compare with and without polarization sheet and green light filter.